 SEO agency pricing is often shared though blended hourly rates; however, the amount of individual expertise each member of the team brings to your project can vary greatly depending on the agency’s composition.
 You may overpay for some services included within the package deal while others, such as content creation, may require an additional cost.

-The price of an agency varies according to their experience level, reputation and positioning as specialists in your field.
+The price of an agency varies according to their experience level, reputation, and positioning as specialists in your field.
 The cost is further determined by the scope of the work, based on the size of your organization and particular SEO needs.

 Look for combination technology and services as an option for those enterprise businesses that want access to their SEO data and reporting, or for those companies who are building a dedicated organic search team with agency support.
-SEO platforms offer short-term or advanced services in addition to the technology–from onboarding and training that teaches you to use the platform to more personalized support designed to identify the SEO game plan with the quickest results.
+SEO platforms offer short-term or advanced services in addition to the technology – from onboarding and training that teaches you to use the platform to more personalized support designed to identify the SEO game plan with the quickest results.

-An SEO platform offers a dedicated client success team member to make sure you get the most from the technology.
-Unlike most tools providers, seoClarity provides tailored support through Client Success and SEO professional services, ensuring users get the most ROI from the platform.
+An SEO platform offers a dedicated Client Success team member to make sure you get the most from the technology.
+Unlike most tools providers, seoClarity provides tailored support through Client Success and SEO Professional Services, ensuring users get the most ROI from the platform.
 In contrast, pay-as-you-go SEO tools might only offer online resources and call center or online chat support.

-In general, SEO costs between $750-$2,000/month based on the scope of the project.
+In general, costs range between $750-$2,000/month based on the scope of the project.
 For enterprise level companies, SEO costs start at $2,000/month.
-SEO software for keyword rank tracking costs between $500 - $4,500/month (depending on the number of keywords tracked), and rates for SEO consultants fall between $500-$3,000 for a monthly retainer.
+SEO software for keyword rank tracking costs between $500 - $4,500/month (depending on the number of keywords tracked), and rates for consultants fall between $500-$3,000 for a monthly retainer.